Advantages of Whole Life Insurance You’re Not Supposed to Know

 The first stage is the foundation.
 You first keep more of the money you make by fixing money leaks, becoming more efficient and profitable.

-Then, you protect your money with insurance and legal protection and Privatized Banking.
+Then, you protect your money with insurance, legal protection, and Privatized Banking.

 Finally, you put your money to work, increasing your income with cash-flowing assets.

-That being said, whole life insurance designed for maximum early cash value AND maximum long-term growth fits in the protection layer of creating wealth.
-At the same time, it improves every other area of your financial life.
+That being said, whole life insurance designed for early cash value AND long-term growth fits the protection layer of creating wealth.
+At the same time, the Infinite Banking Concept improves every other area of your financial life.

 Advantage of Whole Life Insurance #1: Vault-Like Safety